vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/08_THE_GREAT_GODS-CELESTIAL/5_Vivasvant.md

 8

 The word vivasvant is used occasionally as an epithet of Agni and Uṣas in the etymological sense of shining forth, which is specially appropriate in the goddess Dawn.
-The Çatapatha Brāhmaṇa explains the god Vivasvant's name by the doctrine that he illumines night and day, which are connected with him in the Rigveda: it calls him Aditya, and this name is elsewhere found in the Yajurveda,1 and in post-Vedic literature Vivasvant is a name of the sun.
+The Śatapatha Brāhmaṇa explains the god Vivasvant's name by the doctrine that he illumines night and day, which are connected with him in the Rigveda: it calls him Aditya, and this name is elsewhere found in the Yajurveda,1 and in post-Vedic literature Vivasvant is a name of the sun.

 6